Cryogenics VS Mechanical Freezing Systems

 The selection of a freezing system for many products is relatively simple

-Vegetable products such as peas, corn, lima beans, carrots, and other staples are normally frozen in an lQF Mechanical System.
+Vegetable products such as peas, corn, Lima beans, carrots, and other staples are normally frozen in an IQF Mechanical System.
 These systems usually consist of one or two mesh belts which convey the product through an enclosure while being gently agitated by high velocity cold air (-20 to -25oF.) directed from beneath the belt.

 2) Freezers for small quantities